liyanlin06/liyanlin06.github.io/index.md

 I have conducted scientific research and training in the following areas or issues.
 - **ML System:** Eye tracking based on virtual reality (VR) and dynamic resource configuration of computing power networks based on queueing theory
-- **Multi-modal LLM** LLM-based cross-lingual and cross-modal reasoning
+- **Multi-modal LLM:** LLM-based cross-lingual and cross-modal reasoning

 ## News